Soezdemir23/todo-api/README.md

      + username(not empty), password (hashed, saltlength is 16)
      + Post method
      + Please take in mind, that this is not finished yet, security might be compromised if you simply take this and don't refactor it.
++ To see the results after calling these apis, try these steps and make sure the dev-db container we created with docker-compose is running:
+  + Open a terminal
+  + Enter `docker exec -it todo-api-dev-db-1 bash`
+    + You will be getting something like this in return:
+      + `root@f44ae9afa4c8:/#`, you are in the terminal of the image now
+  + Enter `psql -U postgres nest`
+    + -U stands for username, which is postgres here
+    + nest afterwards is for the database in postgres
+      + `nest=#` should be shown in your terminal prompt
+  + `\dt` shows you the tables in the database
+  + `select * from todos;` should return you the todos.
+    + do NOT forget the `;` it signals the end of your prompt or query.
+  + To leave the psql terminal, enter `exit`.
+  + To leave the docker terminal, enter `exit`
+    + if this doesn't wok, enter `CTRL + D`, works almost everytime.

 ## User stories

 User stories will be added, modified, crossed out for completion: